qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 ------------------

-To add a scale bar, click the |mActionScaleBar| :sup:`Add new scalebar` icon, place the element with the left mouse button on the Print Composer canvas and position and customize the appearance in the scale bar :guilabel:`Item Properties` tab.
+To add a scale bar, click the |mActionScaleBar| :sup:`Add new scalebar` icon, place the item with the left mouse button on the Print Composer canvas and position and customize the appearance in the scale bar :guilabel:`Item Properties` tab.

 The :guilabel:`Item properties` of a scale bar item tab provides the following